Parable of the Fig Tree Life Lessons

 The Parable of the Budding Fig Tree

 The first, and more common, Fig Tree Parable is the one included in three of the four Gospels.
 It’s in Matthew 24:30, Mark 13:28, and Luke 21:29.
 This one is the Parable of the Budding Fig Tree, whose branches are tender and buds are appearing.
+CLICK to go directly there!

 The Parable of the Barren Fig Tree

 The second Parable of the Fig Tree is included in one Gospel, Luke 13:6.
 It is most commonly known as the Parable of the Barren Fig Tree; a tree which has not been producing fruit for some time.
+CLICK to go directly there!

 The Parable of the Fig Tree Cursed by Jesus

-Parables of the Fig Tree (Budding Fig Tree)
+Parable of the Budding Fig Tree

 Parable of the Fig Tree Matthew 24 32 35 (Budding Fig Tree)

-32 “Now learn this lesson from the fig tree: As soon as its twigs get tender and its leaves come out, you know that summer is near.
-33 Even so, when you see all these things, you know that it is near, right at the door.
-34 Truly I tell you, this generation will certainly not pass away until all these things have happened.
-35 Heaven and earth will pass away, but my words will never pass away.
+ā€œNow learn this lesson from the fig tree: As soon as its twigs get tender and its leaves come out, you know that summer is near.
+Even so, when you see all these things, you know that it is near, right at the door.
+Truly I tell you, this generation will certainly not pass away until all these things have happened.
+Heaven and earth will pass away, but my words will never pass away.

-Parable of the Fig Tree Meaning (Budding Fig Tree)
+Parable of the Fig Tree Meaning

 Jesus described what some of those signs would be: the sun will be darkened, and the moon will not give its light, the stars will fall from the sky, and the heavenly bodies will be shaken.
 (Matthew 24:29) He urges us to be aware and be ready.